046: You Don't Expect Flowers to Bloom All Year, Do You? rejuvenation Dec 19, 2022

 Continue Reading...

-039: A Powerful Parenting Moment identity responsible decision-making self-awareness Oct 13, 2022
+039: From Influence to Independence: A Son Searching For His Voice identity responsible decision-making self-awareness Oct 13, 2022

 You may know I have three sons - two biological and one bonus son (stepson).
 They are my daily motivation to put good energy into the world, inspire me to be and do better, and model for me what authentic growth entails.